-In Approaching Historical Sources in their Contexts, twelve academics examine how space, time and performance interact to co-create context for source analysis.
+In Approaching Historical Sources in Their Contexts, 12 academics examine how space, time and performance interact to co-create context for source analysis.

 Drawing out common threads to help those wishing to illuminate their own historical investigation, this book encourages a broad and inclusive approach to the physical and social contexts of historical evidence for those undertaking source analysis.